If you have a pest problem, before calling in the pros first learn what

 customers is that companies fail to show up for appointments.
 But we also

-often get complaints such as
+often get complaints such as the following

 Awful.
 Nothing they do works, problem returns.
 Overpriced as well.